Skip to main content

-Grandmother Who Serves As A Police Officer Saves 3-Year-Old Grandson From Drowning
+Grandmother Who Serves as a Police Officer Saves 3-Year-Old Grandson From Drowning

 The video below features Tina Taylor, a police officer, who saved her grandson from drowning.
 It all happened fast.
 The whole family was gathered around this pool at a Pasadena home when her three-year-old grandson slipped and fell into the pool.
 Fortunately, Tina reacted quickly and she jumped in to save the boy.